Toby Wing: Personal life

-She was well known off-screen for her romances, and was linked to Jackie Coogan (to whom she was engaged during much of 1935), Maurice Chevalier, Alfred Vanderbilt, Franklin Roosevelt Jr. and others.
-Wing and Pinky Tomlin were engaged briefly during late 1937, with the romance ending before their planned wedding, and they remained close until Tomlin's death.
+She was well known off-screen for her romances, having been linked to Jackie Coogan (to whom she was engaged during much of 1935), Maurice Chevalier, Alfred Vanderbilt, Franklin Roosevelt Jr., and others.
+Wing and Pinky Tomlin were engaged briefly during late 1937 with the romance ending before their wedding date; they remained close until Tomlin's death.

-She married the pilot Henry "Dick" Merrill via elopement to Tijuana when she was 22, he being more than 20 years her senior, on October 19, 1938 in Fredericksburg, Virginia.
+Eloping to Tijuana at the age of 22, she married the pilot Henry "Dick" Merrill, who was more than 20 years her senior, on October 19, 1938.
 She retired from movies after marrying.

 The couple had two sons; both predeceased their parents.
-Their first son died of what was then termed "crib death" and their second son Ricky, was murdered in their Miami home in September 1982, at age 42.
+Their first son died of what was then termed "crib death", and their second son Ricky was murdered in their Miami home in September 1982 at age 42.
 His murder occurred while he was out on bail pending an appeal for a New Orleans marijuana-smuggling conviction.
-As of 2016 the case remained unsolved.
+As of 2016 the case remains unsolved.

 The couple retired to DiLido, Florida, where Merrill was assigned Eastern Airlines' New York-Miami route for the remainder of his career.
 Wing became successful in real estate in California and Florida.
 They later settled in Virginia, where Merrill managed the Shannon Air Museum in Fredericksburg until his death in 1982.
-She is interred in Christ Church Kingston Parish Cemetery in Mathews County, Virginia.
+She is interred at Christ Church Kingston Parish Cemetery in Mathews County, Virginia.
 The couple was survived by two granddaughters.